abeldekat/nvim_pde/README.md

 ## Acknowledgements

 This config is based on [MiniMax].
-Also, code and ideas have been used from the following repositories:
+Additionally, code and ideas have been used from the following repositories:

 - [nvim](https://github.com/echasnovski/nvim) `@echasnovski`
 - [mini.deps](https://github.com/nvim-mini/mini.deps)